 Welcome to the only authentic knight school for youth (ages 8 – 14) in Canada where knightly skills are taught in an engaging and safe environment by Academie Duello trained instructors.
-Knight Camp has been voted “The Best Children Camp” by Georgia Straight and takes place at our beautiful 5,000 square foot facility in Downtown Vancouver.
-We’ve been now operating 11 years straight and we have taught over 1000 children over that period.
+Knight Camp has been voted “The Best Children’s Camp” by the Georgia Straight and takes place at our beautiful 5,000 square foot facility in Downtown Vancouver.
+Since 2008 we have had more than 1000 children be a part of Knight Camp with a growing group of graduate Knights who now play a role as senior students and camp instructors for the next generation of Knight Campers.

 The five-day camp curriculum is focused on the skills of becoming of a knight – from martial arts of the longsword and sword and shield – to the practice of knightly virtues such as courage and integrity.
 Students at Knight Camp learn about history, leadership, heraldry, archery, medieval games and more.